centreon/centreon-documentation/versioned_docs/version-23.10/metrology/chart-management.md

   traffic, etc.
 * History graphs (or status graphs) are used to view the evolution of the statuses of a service.

-Performance graphs always have a time period for the x-axis and a unit as the y-axis (volts, octets, etc.).
+Performance graphs always have a time period for the x-axis and a unit as the y-axis (volts, bytes, etc.).
 History graphs always have a time period for the x-axis, and their y-axes do not vary.
 Only the color of the graph can be used to view the status of the object: